panda3d/panda3d-docs/programming/models-and-actors/actor-animations.rst

 If you want different parts of your actor to play separate animations without blending them together you have to create subparts.
 Each of these can then play one animation without influencing the others.
-Call actor.makeSupart() with the desired name, a list of joints to be included and a list of joints to be excluded in the subpart.
+Call actor.makeSubpart() with the desired name, a list of joints to be included and a list of joints to be excluded in the subpart.
 Inclusion / exclusion will descend attached joints.
 Exclude always overrides include.